Skip to content

 131. Progress on human rights commitment?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting, externally verified by SEDEX, also states to have a designated person responsible for implementing standards concerning Human Rights and an ethics hotline to report any complaints related to human rights.
+The company's own reporting states conducting human rights due diligence assessments and an externally verified report of the company by SEDEX, also states to have a designated person responsible for implementing standards concerning Human Rights and an ethics hotline to report any complaints related to human rights.

 • Y